Welcome!

 The introduction of Heliotrope by Mary Chess in 1932 was a lovely addition to the brand's line of exquisite perfumes.
 Heliotrope, a true floral fragrance capturing the essence of the heliotrope flower, was crafted with meticulous attention to detail and a blend of high-quality ingredients.

-The scent profile of Heliotrope is described as crisp and long-lasting, featuring the distinctive aroma of heliotrope flowers fused with notes of bergamot, ylang-ylang, and vanilla.
-Bergamot adds a citrusy and refreshing touch to the fragrance, while ylang-ylang contributes a floral sweetness and depth.
+The scent profile of Heliotrope is described as crisp and long-lasting, featuring the distinctive aroma of delicate heliotrope flowers fused with notes of bergamot, ylang-ylang, and sweet vanilla notes.
+A fresh top note of bergamot adds a citrusy and refreshing touch to the fragrance, while ylang-ylang contributes a floral sweetness and depth.
 The inclusion of vanilla lends a warm and comforting quality to the scent, enhancing its overall allure and sophistication.

 Tuberose: